How to Install Linux on Chromebook

 3. Installation process:

 If you choose to install Gallium OS through Chrome OS command line using Chrx that will enable you to dual-boot your Chromebook, you should start by booting the device into Chrome OS and configuring networking.
 The next step you'll need to take is switching to a virtual terminal by holding Ctrl+Alt+F2, and then you should log in as user chronos without a password.
 Once you've completed this step issue the following command: 'curl -O https://chrx.org/go && sh go' and follow the on-screen instructions to repartition your hard-drive and install the Gallium OS.
 Once the installation is over reboot the device and press Ctrl+L when the 'OS Verification is Off' notification appears on the screen to boot Gallium OS or hold Ctrl+D to access Chrome OS.
-After the Gallium OS is successfully installed on your Chromebook you can start using programs such as Skype or DaVinci Resolve.
+After the Gallium OS is successfully installed on your Chromebook you can start using programs such as Skype or Lightworks.

 Which Method is the Best?

 Each of the options to install a Linux OS on your Chromebook we described has its advantages and disadvantages.
 It is our opinion that the Crouton method is the easiest and the fastest.
 Furthermore, this method enables you to switch between your primary and secondary OS without the need to reboot the device and the Downloads folder makes working in both environments much easier.